microsoft/vc-ue-extensions/Docs/Troubleshooting.md

-# Throbleshooting guide
+# Troubleshooting guide

-Below are some some errors that might happen in the integration with the Unreal Engine and potential ways to mitigate them.
+This document describes some of the errors that might happen in the integration with the Unreal Engine and potential ways to mitigate them.

 The integration works by Visual Studio being able to invoke the VisualStudioTools plugin using the Unreal Editor executable in commandlet mode.
 That means the following must be true: